 When activated, this feature is used to enforce the validation of expired, invalid hostname, or untrusted issuer on SSL/TLS certificates.

 When testing pre-production environments that have self-signed or invalid certificates, it’s best to leave SSL/TLS validation feature deactivated.

-For an example, see Monitor a multi-step workflow.
+For an example, see Scenario: Monitor a multi-step workflow using a Browser test.